TUM-DataTagger/DataTagger-backend/README.md

 The argument `-o` is optional and generates the `docker compose.override.yml` file.

 **Important**: Do **NOT** add the `docker compose.override.yml` to the project repository!
-If you change to a branch where you need another volume clone just execute the command above or delete the override file to use the default volume again.
+If you change to a branch where you need another volume clone, just execute the command above or delete the override file to use the default volume again.

 ## Instructions for project